Classification of homogeneous functors in manifold calculus: The simplicial set

 \section{The simplicial set $\ahd$}

 In this section $\mcalm$ is a model category, and $A$ is an object of $\mcalm$.
-The goal here is to construct a simplicial set $\ahd$, which classifies homogeneous functors in manifold calculus, out of $\mcalm$ and $A$.
+The goal here is to construct a simplicial set $\ahd$, which is a classifying space for linear functors whose value on a single ball is equivalent to $A$.
 We also show that $\ahd$ is a Kan complex (see Proposition~\ref{ahd_prop}).
 We need $\ahd$ to be a Kan complex because of (\ref{res_eqn5}), which involves homotopy classes \footnote{If $X_{\bullet}$ and $Y_{\bullet}$ are two simplicial sets, one can consider the homotopy relation (see \cite[Section I.6]{goe_jar09}) in the set of simplicial maps from $X_{\bullet}$ to $Y_{\bullet}$.
 If one wants that relation to be an equivalence relation, one has to require $Y_{\bullet}$ to be a Kan complex \cite[Corollary 6.2]{goe_jar09}.} of simplicial maps into $\ahd$.
 This section is organized as follows.
 In Section~\ref{ca_subsection} we define a small category $\ca$, which will play the role of the target category for many functors including $n$-simplices of $\ahd$.
 In Section~\ref{mcalr_subsection} we define an explicit fibrant replacement functor $\mcalr \colon \ca^{\dtn} \lra \ca^{\dtn}$, which will be essentially used to define degeneracy maps of $\ahd$.
 Lastly, in Section~\ref{ahd_subsection}, we define $\ahd$ and prove Proposition~\ref{ahd_prop}.